siboehm/bench/README.md

 ### `gosrc/bandwidth`

-Trying to test: Bandwidth of Cache and RAM when iterating through an int64 array.
+Trying to test: Bandwidth of Cache and RAM when iterating through an int64 array sequentially.

 We run it with:
 1. small chunks per thread (~256KB), which should stay cached in L1d.